gokulmInfy/m2x-arm-mbed/README.md

 ```

 Here we use C++ templates to generate functions for different types of values, feel free to use values of `float`, `int`, `long` or even `const char*` types here.

+NOTE: Our example here is configured to use a temperature sensor for generating values, this only applies to LPC1768 board with the application extention board.
+If you are using FRDM-K64F board, you might need to change this code or attach a separate temperature sensor.

 Post device updates
 -------------------